He was a Friend of Boz …and a friend of mine.

 Long Time Readers may remember my old friend John Bosley, who I called Jawn, and in return he dubbed me Arcie, which has survived in my main email address since.
 John, who wrote the Introduction to the first True book, died in 2014 from a heart attack.

 In March 1996, not quite two years after starting True, I went to Washington D.C. to visit John.
-He didn’t have room to put me up, so he told me he had arranged for me to stay at his good friend’s house, and that’s how I met Dave Staudt.
+He didn’t have room to put me up, so he told me he had arranged for me to stay at a good friend’s house, and that’s how I met Dave Staudt.

 I was of course pretty apprehensive about showing up at a stranger’s house to say “Hi, I’m your houseguest for the next several days, nice to meet you,” but Dave was so welcoming and kind that we became instant friends.
 We both probably thought, “A friend of Boz is a friend of mine.”